havishhexe/Customer-Behavior-Analysis/README.md

 ## Workflow

 1. Cleaned and prepared the dataset using Pandas.
-2. Performed exploratory analysis and answered key business questions using SQL.
+2. Analyzed customer behavior patterns and answered business questions using SQL.
-3. Designed and developed an interactive Power BI dashboard to present findings and trends.
+3. Developed an interactive Power BI dashboard to present key findings and trends.

-## Key Insights
+## Objectives

-* Analysis of race distribution across different tracks and countries.
+* Understand customer purchasing behavior and trends.
-* Identification of discontinued and active Formula 1 circuits.
+* Identify patterns that can support business decision-making.
-* Exploration of historical trends within the Formula 1 dataset.
+* Present insights through clear and interactive visualizations.

 ## Dashboard

-The Power BI dashboard provides an interactive view of the data, allowing users to explore trends, compare metrics, and gain insights through visualizations.
+The Power BI dashboard provides an interactive overview of customer behavior, enabling users to explore trends, compare metrics, and gain actionable insights from the data.